sumanth19k/Marvel-FanPage/README.md

 # Marvel FanPage
-## Created using react.
+Created using react.
-## Click on the images for a surprise edits on your respective favourite characters.
+Click on the images for a surprise edit on your respective favourite characters.